fraterrisus/walkthroughs/dragon-wars/maps/purgatory.md

 The map where you start the game (20,13), although you'll come back here a number of times as well.

-Whenever you wander inside a building (anything with a roof), there's a 1:100 chance of a wandering monster encounter.
+Whenever you wander inside a building (anything with a roof), there's a 1 in 100 chance of a wandering monster encounter.
 You'll also find plenty of random encounters in fixed locations throughout the map.

 ## Exits